hlrs-vis/covise/README.md

 ====================

 [COVISE][1], the collaborative visualization and simulation environment, is a modular distributed visualization system.
-As it's focus is on visualization of scientific data in virtual environments, it comprises the VR renderer [OpenCOVER][2].
+As its focus is on visualization of scientific data in virtual environments, it comprises the VR renderer [OpenCOVER][2].
 COVISE development is headed by [HLRS][3].
 It is portable to Windows and UNIX.
 We do regular builds on x86_64 Windows, Linux and Mac OS X.